alencaru/cleanig-data-project/CodeBook.md

 ####AUTHOR: Igor Demetrius Alencar

 In this project the file 'run_analysis.R' performs all the merges and transformations in the input datasets.
-It generate as well the 'tity-dataset.csv' as an output.
+It generates as well the 'tity-dataset.csv' as an output.

 - The input data is 'x_test', 'y_test' and 'x_train', 'y_train' as main Raw data.